 - You must provide evidence that shows an incident or event that took place during your military service likely caused your depression.

 - You must provide medical evidence, reports, and documentation that show “causation” between the service-related event and your diagnosis of depression.
 Most often, your doctor needs to include a written letter of opinion that links your current diagnosis of depression to your service-connected disability.

 Physical Conditions and Your VA Rating for Depression

 It’s true that depression can be caused by a traumatic or stressful experience, as well as many other factors.

 However, depression can also be triggered by physical injuries and conditions in veterans.
 Mental illness can manifest when a veteran suffers lost limbs or body parts, endures chronic pain, or faces a lack of mobility.
 There are a variety of conditions and illnesses linked with depression, including heart disease, diabetes, traumatic brain injuries, and sleep disorders.

 There’s no easy formula for addressing veterans’ claims, especially for those suffering from depression.
 At Cuddigan Law, we examine each case individually, develop the best strategy, and work with you to submit your claim or file an appeal if it’s been denied.

-Contact the attorneys at Cuddigan Law who can help you understand the process and work with you on your VA application to increase your chances of getting an approved claim.
+Contact our attorneys online or give Cuddigan Law a call at 402-933-5405 to speak with someone who can help you understand the process and work with you on your VA application to increase your chances of getting an approved claim.